Nigje/ExceptionBenchmark/Readme.md

 <img src=".\Docs\ColumnChart_StackTrace.svg" alt="ColumnChart_StackTrace" style="zoom:150%;" />

 - **Return status code vs. Throw exception**: The comparison between returning status code and throwing exceptions in depth by collecting stack trace collection and only reading the exception's message has been shown in the following table.
 In-depth 32, the execution time by using the status code is 8613 times faster than throwing an exception by collecting the stack trace collection.
-It means, in In-depth 32 the execution time by using status code is 10.34 ns but when an exception occurs, by collecting stack trace collection (worst case) the execution time reaches 89,050.46 ns, which means 89,040.12 ns second more or 89 µs (microsecond) or 0.000089 seconds that really it is not too much in normal application.
-In the game industry or when a trade core or a video render engine is developing these expenses are too much but in most online applications are not too much and the latencies such as network or reading from I/O have more expenses.
+It means, in In-depth 32 the execution time by using status code is 10.34 ns but when an exception occurs, by collecting stack trace collection (worst case) the execution time reaches 89,050.46 ns, which means 89,040.12 ns second or 89 µs (microseconds) or 0.000089 seconds more that really is not too much in normal applications.
+For real-time applications such as games, trading cores, or video render engines, these expenses are too high; but for the normal web applications, the latencies such as network or reading from I/O are greater and it is possible to ignore the exception overhead.
 Also, the frequency of exceptions is very important.

   |                                                     | Depth 1 | Depth 4 | Depth 32 | Depth 64 | Depth 1024 |
   | --------------------------------------------------- | ------- | ------- | -------- | -------- | ---------- |
   | Trigger stack trace collection / error code (times) | 4387    | 4364    | 8613     | 6667     | 10686      |
   | Read only exception message / error code (times)    | 2496    | 2084    | 3138     | 2233     | 3133       |

-  - **Trigger stack trace collection / status code**: Comparision between An exception has been thrown by triggering its stack trace collection and handeling the error by returning an error code.
+  - **Trigger stack trace collection / status code**: Comparison between the execution time of throwing an exception (by triggering its stack trace collection) with handling the error by returning an error code.
-  - **Read only exception message / error code**: Comparision between An exception has been thrown by not triggering its stack trace collection and handeling the error by returning an error code.
+  - **Read only exception message / error code**: Comparison between the execution time of throwing an exception (by ignoring its stack trace collection) with handling the error by returning an error code.

 ### Exception expenses in Web API

-In the previous section to compare the values, the task overhead or network latency is ignored.
-In this part of the benchmark, a simple web application is developed by .Net 7 and ran locally on Ubuntu 22.04.
-The endpoints are called by BenchmarkDotNet and the following table shows the result (times are in nanoseconds).
+The task overhead or network latency was ignored in the previous section of the comparison.
+In this section, the overhead of tasks and network latency are considered.
+For this purpose, a simple web application has been developed using .Net 7 and was run locally on Ubuntu 22.04.
+The endpoints have been called by BenchmarkDotNet and the following table shows the results (times are in nanoseconds).

 ```
 BenchmarkDotNet=v0.13.2, OS=ubuntu 22.04